BlueElf246/Neuron-networks-from-scratch/README.md

 # Neuron-networks-from-scratch
-Hello welcome to my min-project on implementing deep learning architectures(ANN, CNN, RNN) from scratch.
+Hello welcome to my weekend-project on implementing deep learning architectures(ANN, CNN, RNN) from scratch.
 I also provide sample dataset to test out these models.

 It is also have the comparation part.
 Where I will write some codes to compare accuracy with different hyperparameters choice.